elkinsd/elixir-kv/README.md

 *  Never convert user input to atoms (fills name registry facility aka memory)
 *  Avoid creating new processes directory, instead delegate to supervisor
+*  Don't resort to ETS prematurely, but only after identifying/logging to discover bottlenecks

 =======